Harness Hill-Climbing: Eval-Driven Iterative Improvement of Agent Harnesses¶

 The reasoning sandwich pattern is a concrete example: allocating maximum reasoning compute for planning and verification phases with moderate compute for implementation scored 63.6% vs. 53.9% for uniform maximum — a measurable delta from a single configuration change (LangChain).

-The task suite must be representative and held out from production use — otherwise you measure your eval fixture, not real capability.
+The task suite must be representative and held out from production — otherwise you measure the eval fixture, not real capability.

-Isolation: Use a separate set for tuning and a second held-out set for final validation.
+Isolation: use a separate set for tuning and a second held-out set for final validation.
 Never tune against the validation set.
-Same discipline as train/validation/test splits in model training.
+Same discipline as train/validation/test splits in model training — and the same defense against the held-out test gap.

-Breadth: Include tasks where the target behavior should trigger and tasks where it shouldn't.
+Breadth: include tasks where the target behavior should trigger and tasks where it should not.
 A harness optimized only on positive cases will over-trigger.
 Anthropic's eval guidance specifies testing both directions explicitly (Demystifying Evals for AI Agents).

-A harness tuned to a specific eval suite can score high on that suite while degrading on real workloads — the harness over-indexes on surface patterns in eval tasks rather than the underlying capability.
+A harness tuned to a specific eval suite can score high on that suite while degrading on real workloads — it over-indexes on surface patterns in eval tasks rather than the underlying capability.

-Signs: tuning-suite score keeps rising while production error rates stay flat or increase; harness changes that "work" are narrow prompt additions that match eval phrasing; held-out validation score doesn't track the tuning score.
+Signs: the tuning-suite score keeps rising while production error rates stay flat or increase; harness changes that "work" are narrow prompt additions that match eval phrasing; the held-out validation score does not track the tuning score.

 Mitigations: